Public Relations

 This easy to navigate, no frills site has all the information you would want

 to know about a career in public relations or marketing.
-Salary ranges, different types
+Salary ranges,

 of PR jobs, plus qualifications and interests needed for these careers are